Viewing Knowledge Transfer in Multilingual Machine Translation Through a Representational Lens: Analyzing Transfer in Many-to-Many Models

-To ensure the validity and generalizability of our RTP analysis findings beyond a single test dataset (FLORES-101), we incorporate NTREX-128 \citep{federmann_ntrex-128_2022} which consists of 1997 multi-parallel sentences in 128 languages.
-For NTREX-128, we again observe a strongly positive correlation ($\rho=.73, p<0.001$), further establishing the relationship between RTP and translation quality.
-See Appendix \ref{appx:rtp} Figure~\ref{fig:delta_bleu_vs_rtp_ntrex} for the corresponding plot.
 We also perform ablations on RTP and compare to linguistic baselines, which are detailed in Appendix \ref{appx:rtp}.
 We conclude that RTP has far better correlation with translation quality compared to ablations and linguistic baselines.

-Next, we will investigate characteristics that are relevant for transfer and test to what extent they can predict $\mathrm{xsim}$.
+Finally, we show that RTP can be used to pick suitable auxiliary transfer languages.
+We find that training a language with its top 5 RTP contributors leads to substantially better results of up to $6.8+$ BLEU, compared to training with its bottom 5 contributors.
+More results are in Appendix \ref{appx:rtp_top_bottom}.